pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 1. $p(b) > p(a) \implies A(a \rightarrow b) = 1$
 2. $p(b) < p(a) \implies A(a \rightarrow b) = \frac{p(b)}{p(a)}$

 What does this mean, practically?
-It means that if $b$ is a sample from a higher-density region of the target distribution $p$ than $a$, then it will certainly be accepted, which makes sense because we want to sample more from higher-density regions.
+It means that if $b$ is a sample from a higher-probability-mass region of the target distribution $p$ than $a$, then it will certainly be accepted, which makes sense because we want to sample more from higher-probability-mass regions.
 However, if $b$ is a sample from a lower-density region of the target distribution $p$ than $a$, then it may or may not be accepted from $a$.
-Furthermore, we see that the probability of accepting $b$ from $a$ is lesser the lesser the density of $b$ is compared to the density of $a$, which also makes sense because we want there to be a lower but non-zero chance of sampling from a lower-density region after sampling from a higher-density region, with the condition that the lower the density, the lower the chance.
+Furthermore, we see that the probability of accepting $b$ from $a$ is lesser the lesser the density of $b$ is compared to the density of $a$, which also makes sense because we want there to be a lower but non-zero chance of sampling from a lower-density region after sampling from a higher-probability-mass region, with the condition that the lower the density, the lower the chance.
 We see how such a policy is an MCMC method that helps estimate the target distribution more accurately and more efficiently over time.

 ### Metropolis algorithm
 - The Metropolis algorithm is a special case of MH